netj/3x/docs/tutorial/README.md

 ## Example 2: Simulating Network Formations

 Having a nice way to play with a few scalar values produced by your experiment may sound good enough.
-However, you are very likely to encounter a situation where higher-dimensional output data, such as a time series result or a custom visualization must be handled as well.
+However, you are very likely to encounter a situation where higher-dimensional output data, such as a time series result or a custom visualization, must be handled as well.
 In this example, we will see how 3X supports these requirements.

 Suppose we have an experiment that studies the rise of a giant connected component by gradually increasing the probability for creating edges between vertices while generating random graphs.
 We will borrow [code from an example displayed on the gallery page][giant_component gallery] of *[NetworkX][]*, which is a popular Python Library for handling Graph Data.

 [NetworkX]: http://networkx.github.io/
 [giant_component gallery]: http://networkx.github.io/documentation/latest/examples/drawing/giant_component.html

 ### 1. Write the Program

-To be used most effectively with 3X, we make several changes to the code borrowed from NetworkX:
+We make several changes to the code borrowed from NetworkX, so it can be used effectively with 3X:

 1. Save the result as an image file, named `giant_component.png`, instead of showing it interactively in the GUI.
 2. Obtain the originally hard-coded `p` and `n` values from corresponding environment variables instead.